-Craps Live is a new take on the classic casino game, Craps, taking your gaming experience to a whole new level!
+Craps Live offers a new take on the classic casino game, Craps, taking your gaming experience to a whole new level!

-You can play Craps from 50p per spin.
+You can play Craps Live from 50p per spin.

-The aim of Craps Live is to correctly guess the outcome of the roll of two dice.
+The aim of this live casino game is to correctly guess the outcome of the roll of two dice.

 The game consists of two stages: